 You may have read about stock splits in the news.
-Big, successful corporations sometimes split their stocks multiple times.
-But what does that actually mean about the company, and what does it mean for shareholders?
-If you get word that a company whose stock you own is splitting its stock, don’t panic.
-We’ve got you covered with our guide to stock splits and reverse stock splits.
+Big, successful corporations sometimes split their stocks multiple times to boost their shares outstanding.
+Other times they do the opposite: At the end of July 2021 recovering industrial conglomerate General Electric announced a 1-for-8 reverse stock split.
+But what do these kind of moves actually indicate about the company, and what does it mean for shareholders?
+If you get word that a company whose stock you own is splitting its stock, we’ve got you covered with this guide to stock splits and reverse stock splits.

 Stock Splits: A Definition

 A stock split lowers the price of shares without diluting the ownership interests of shareholders.
 Take, for example, a 2-for-1 split.
-A shareholder would go from owning, say, 200 50-dollar shares to owning 400 25-dollar shares.
-If you know your math, you’ll have figured out that the total value of the shareholder’s stock is the same.
+A shareholder would go from owning, say, 200 shares of $50 s to owning 400 shares of $25 shares.
+If you’ve done the math, you’ll have figured out that the total value of the shareholder’s stock is the same.
 The shareholder isn’t losing money and isn’t losing market share relative to other shareholders.
 If the stocks pay dividends, the dividends per share will decrease by the same proportion as the price, but the total dividends earned will be unaffected.
 That’s why, from a shareholder’s perspective, a stock split is nothing to sweat.